 Currently I would say that I am on the tail end of culling my possessions.
 I find that I am pretty comfortable now with the amount of things I own.

 I am now focused on bringing minimalism into other areas of my life.
-I have a minimalist diet of fruits/veg/meats/nuts and seeds (Basically a Paleo diet).
+Having a minimalist diet of fruits/veg/meats/nuts and seeds (Basically a Paleo diet).

 I also am working on minimizing my errands, though I still find that there is always at least one day a week where some random things pops up and has to be done.
 But I am trying to make it where I only do errands one/two days a week.